2.20Provisions, Contingent liabilities and contingent assets

 As per Section 135 of the Companies Act, 2013, a company, meeting the applicability threshold, needs to spend at least 2% of its average net profit for the immediately preceding three financial years on corporate social responsibility (CSR) activities.
 The areas for CSR activities are eradication of hunger and malnutrition, promoting education, art and culture, healthcare, destitute care and rehabilitation, environment sustainability, disaster relief, COVID-19 relief and rural development projects.
 A CSR committee has been formed by the company as per the Act.
 The funds are utilized through the year on these activities which are specified in Schedule VII of the Companies Act, 2013.

-37 There are quarterly statement for working capital provided to banks wherever the working capital credit facility is availed and there is no discrepancy between books figures and statement submitted to banks.
+37 Quarterly statements for working capital are provided to banks where ever the working captiat credit facility are availed.
+There are no discrepancies between amounts as per books of accounts and statement submitted to banks.

 38 The Company has not entered into any transactions with the companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956 and does not have any balance outstanding to or from any such entity.